georglauterbach/libbash/README.md

 ## Modules

 When you use `libbash`, you don't have to use all the code that `libbash` contains.
 `libbash` provides different modules.
-When you source the `init.sh` script, you can provide the modules you would like to use as arguments.
+When you source the `load` script, you can provide the modules you would like to use as arguments.

 To load a module, just specify its name after the `source` command as shown in the